riptano/cloud-external-driver-docs/docs/connectCplusDriver.md

     | Windows      | [Driver](https://downloads.datastax.com/cpp-driver//windows/cassandra/) | [Dependencies](https://downloads.datastax.com/cpp-driver//windows/dependencies/)           |
     | Other        | Other platforms should build the driver from the [source code packages](https://github.com/datastax/cpp-driver).                                                     |

-3. Using the packages you downloaded, follow the [installation instructions](https://docs.datastax.com/en/developer/cpp-driver/latest/topics/installation/) for your platform to install the DataStax C++ driver.
+2. Using the packages you downloaded, follow the <a href="https://docs.datastax.com/en/developer/cpp-driver/latest/topics/installation/" target="_blank">installation instructions</a> for your platform to install the DataStax C++ driver.

 Procedure
 ---------